Dive into the conservation and education opportunities of the Great Barrier Reef, the global center of marine biodiversity.

 This graduate course program is offered jointly with Reef HQ Aquarium, Australia’s National Education Centre for the Great Barrier Reef.
 Reef HQ Aquarium is a unit of the Great Barrier Reef Marine Park Authority, which holds responsibility for the management and conservation of the Great Barrier Reef.
 Located in Townsville, Queensland, Reef HQ Aquarium houses the world’s largest living coral reef exhibit.

-During the field portion of this course, we will be sleeping near the corals in the aquarium itself, venturing forth on several excursions for direct research on the Great Barrier Reef, and hiking in some of Australia’s unique terrestrial habitats.
+During the field portion of this course, we will spend much of our time exploring the aquarium, venturing forth on several excursions for direct research on the Great Barrier Reef, and hiking in some of Australia’s unique terrestrial habitats.
 Discussion topics include a range of marine science issues, as well as citizen engagement in marine science and environmental stewardship.

 Reef HQ Aquarium promotes reef stewardship through public exhibits, field programs, sustainability certification for tour operators, reef videoconferencing, and through school initiatives such as the successful Reef Guardian program, which engages hundreds of schools in reef conservation.
 Reef HQ Aquarium is also increasing its sea country partnerships with Aboriginal and Torres Straight Islander people to support traditional ecological knowledge and stewardship of the reef environment.
 This course supports advanced study of coral reefs as well as on-land participation in integrated methods for involving communities in the preservation of marine environments.